-- Minimum age is 16 years old.
-Not recommended for people suffering from heart problems, from back or other vascular conditions, pregnant women or those having recently given birth.
-Written parental permission is required or the presence of a parent/guardian for 16-18 year olds.
+- The minimum age is 16 years old.
+Not recommended for people suffering from heart problems, back or other vascular conditions, pregnant women or those having recently given birth.
+Written parental permission is required or the presence of a parent/guardian for 16-18-year-olds.

 Practical information about the La Plagne Bobsleigh track

 It’s pretty obvious but don’t turn up in summer!
 The ice will have melted a long time ago.
 That being said the track is used in the summer as part of the famous 6000D race!
 You can also walk up to it in the summer season.

 This winter the Olympic bobsleigh run at La Plagne is open from December to early April.

 The departure point is at La Roche, just under Plagne 1800.
 There is a shuttle bus available from the ski stations or simply drive and use the car park.

 How to book

 To book your unforgettable experience in a bobsleigh at La Plagne, click here.

 Follow these 5 steps to make your booking and you are ready for one of the most amazing experiences you’ll ever have!